A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Current Landscape and Resources

 \section{Current Landscape and Resources}

-This section surveys key resources for time series reasoning, focusing on datasets and benchmarks that vary in how directly they test reasoning, and on surveys and position papers that synthesize progress and outline research agendas.
+This section surveys key resources for time series reasoning, focusing on datasets and benchmarks that vary in how directly they test reasoning, on surveys and position papers that synthesize progress and outline research agendas, and on recent studies that critically examine model performance and generalization.
+Together, these components provide a comprehensive view of both the resources that enable research and the evidence that shapes current understanding.
 This organization is summarized in Figure~\ref{fig:6_other}.